 About

-At the heart of this practice is Maria Spathis, founder and creator of the Via Method, a Psychotherapist who integrates therapeutic insight with operational expertise to support individuals and workplaces through periods of change with clarity, structural integrity, and a deep respect for the human experience.
+At the heart of this practice is Maria Spathis, founder of Spathis Wellbeing and creator of the Via Method.
+Maria is a psychotherapist who supports individuals and workplaces through change and loss with care, clarity, and respect for each personβs lived experience.

 -

-Maria Spathis is a registered Transpersonal Psychotherapist and Business Consultant with a strong background in both corporate systems and human wellbeing.
-She has over 20 years’ experience across human resources, payroll, and organisational operations, supported by formal qualifications in Psychology, Business (HR Management), and Transpersonal Therapy.
+Maria Spathis is a registered Transpersonal Psychotherapist and Business Consultant.
+She has over 20 years of experience working across corporate systems and human wellbeing, with a background in human resources, payroll, and organisational operations.
+Her work is supported by formal qualifications in Psychology, Business (HR Management), and Transpersonal Therapy.

-Alongside her corporate career, Maria has spent many years working one-to-one with individuals facing major life transitions.
-She supports clients navigating grief and loss, career change, identity shifts, relationship breakdowns, and periods of deep uncertainty.
-Her own experiences - including the death of her father, a six-month journey across Australia, and the disruption of the pandemic - shaped her understanding of how loss affects both personal wellbeing and professional life.
+Alongside her corporate work, Maria has spent many years supporting individuals through major life changes.
+She works with people experiencing grief and loss, career transitions, relationship breakdowns, identity shifts, and periods of uncertainty.
+Her personal experiences of loss and change have also shaped her understanding of how grief affects both personal wellbeing and working life.

-Drawing on this combined professional and lived experience, Maria developed the Via Method: a grief-aware framework designed to support individuals and workplaces through change.
-The method helps workplaces address psychosocial risks such as burnout, transition fatigue, and reduced role clarity, while supporting people to rebuild stability, resilience, and direction.
+From this combined professional and lived experience, Maria developed the Via Method, a grief-aware framework designed to support both individuals and workplaces through change.
+The Via Method helps workplaces respond to issues such as burnout, transition fatigue, and role confusion, while supporting people to rebuild stability, resilience, and direction.

-Known for her ability to make complex issues understandable and actionable, Maria helps individuals and workplaces move through change with clarity, care, and long-term sustainability.
+Maria is known for making complex issues easier to understand and apply, helping people and organisations move through change with clarity, care, and long-term sustainability.

 -